- Honors Student Advisory Council

 To get involved, start by emailing Sarah Dobe-Hund, the Co-Curricular Coordinator, at email@example.com

-All Honors students are welcome to participate in HPB, but there are also some leadership positions that you can apply for.
-An application is available here.
-Read the UDHP Update emails every week to find out what events are coming up!
+All Honors students are welcome to participate in HPB.
+Read the Honors Weekly Update emails that come on on Mondays to find out what events are coming up!

 First Year Fellows

-These first-year Honors students work with the Munson Fellows to develop community in the Redding residence hall.
-They assist with advertisement and plan programs for other first year residents that can be in the lounges, on campus, or in surrounding communities.
+These first-year Honors students work with the Munson Fellows to develop community in the First Year Living Learning Community.
+They assist with advertisement and plan programs for other first year students that can be in the lounges, on campus, or in surrounding communities.
 First Year Fellows are volunteers who are expected to plan several programs over the course of the year and attend regular planning meetings.
-They are recruited in early Fall via interest meetings in the Redding lounge.
-The application and selection process occurs in October, and Fellows serve through the end of the Spring semester.
-Call the Honors Program Office (831-1195) for exact dates and more information.
+They are recruited in early Fall via interest meetings, and the application and selection process occurs in October.
+First Year Fellows serve through the end of the Spring semester.
+Email Co-Curricular Coordinator, Sarah Dobe-Hund (firstname.lastname@example.org) for exact dates and more information.